 Investing in future trends early ensures that your business reaps the benefits tomorrow.
-Check out these upcoming small business trends and stay ahead of the game:
+Here are the top 12 upcoming small business trends that’ll help you stay ahead of the game:

-Almost 36% of US workers are in the gig economy according to a poll by Gallup, this statistic goes hand in hand with the rise of the remote worker.
-A large percentage of these gig workers believe it gives them flexibility and they like being their own boss.
+Almost 36% of US workers are in the gig economy according to a poll by Gallup, this statistic goes hand in hand with the rise in remote working.
+The gig economy gives workers flexibility and the opportunity to be their own boss.

-Many small businesses might not be in a position to hire permanent employees, it can be particularly hard for small businesses to identify and hire the right talent, they might also have specific requirements and problems that require expert help.
-It comes as no surprise then that the top challenge for small business, according to the state of small business survey by wasp barcode, is hiring new employees.
+Many businesses might not be in a position to hire permanent employees.
+It can be particularly hard for small businesses to identify and hire the right talent, they might also have specific requirements and problems that require expert help.
+It comes as no surprise then that the top challenge for small businesses, according to the state of the small business survey by wasp barcode, is hiring new employees.

 The gig economy is a boon in this scenario as you can tap into the best talent from a pool of freelance workers.
 According to a report by the freelancer union, we can see about 43% of the total workforce taking part in the gig economy by 2020.
 Who knows you might have a lot to gain by working with an expert freelancer?

 How can AI not be on a list of future business trends?
 AI is taking the business world by storm.
 However, it does not come without its misconceptions — a dystopian world where robots take away our jobs is still far away.
 AI should not be looked at as something that will replace the human worker, rather it must be seen as a co-worker that will make us more efficient, helping us improve customer experience.